nicklockwood/iRate/README.md

     @property (nonatomic, assign) BOOL onlyPromptIfMainWindowIsAvailable;

 This setting is applicable to Mac OS only.
 By default, on Mac OS the iRate alert is displayed as sheet on the main window.
 Some applications do not have a main window, so this approach doesn't work.
 For such applications, set this property to NO to allow the iRate alert to be displayed as a regular modal window.

+    @property (nonatomic, assign) BOOL displayAppUsingStorekitIfAvailable;

+By default, if iRate is running on iOS 6 and the StoreKit framework is included in the project, when the user agrees to rate the app, the ratings page will be displayed directly within the app instead of linking to the App Store app.
+If you don't want that, set this property to NO.

     @property (nonatomic, assign) BOOL promptAtLaunch;